osohq/oso/docs/language/polar-classes.rst

 Further restrictions, e.g., on the values of certain fields, may be added in the bodies::

-  allow(user: User, action: Smash, resource: Widget) :=
+  allow(user: User, action: Smash, resource: Widget) if
     user.hammer.name = "Mjölnir";

 Ordinary parameters matched via unification may be mixed with